Medication Therapy Management

 - Review ways to help you save money on your drug costs

-- Receive a Personal Medication List and Medication Action Plan to keep and share with your prescribers and/or caregivers
+- Receive a Recommended To-Do List and Medication List to keep and share with your prescribers and/or caregivers

 What is a targeted medication review?